Shashi1024/Java/Notes/ConcurrentPackage.md

     - `Condition` objects allow you to have separate "wait sets" (condition queues) for different conditions.
 A thread can wait on a specific `Condition` and only be woken up when `signal()` or `signalAll()` is called on that specific `Condition` object.

   - **Interruptible Waiting** --> `await()` methods are interruptible, allowing threads to be woken up by an `InterruptedException`.

+### Atomic Variables
+- `java.util.concurrent.atomic` package provides classes that support atomic operations on single variables.
+- Atomic operations are single, indivisible operations that are guaranteed to complete without interference from other threads.

+- **Working --> Compare-And-Swap (CAS)**
+  - Atomic classes achieve their thread safety primarily through a low-level CPU instruction called Compare-And-Swap (CAS).
+  - *The CAS operation takes three operands*
+    1. `V (Memory Location)` --> The memory address of the variable to be updated.
+    2. `A (Expected Value)` --> The value that the memory location is expected to have.
+    3. `B (New Value)` --> The new value to set the memory location to.

+  - it reads the current value at memory location V. If this current value is equal to the expected value A (old copy of the value read by this thread from V), then it writes the new value B to V.
+  - Otherwise (if the current value is not A), it does nothing.
+In either case, it returns the value that was actually read from V before the attempt to write.

+-  A thread attempts to make a change, assuming no other thread has interfered.
+If interference is detected (the value has changed), the operation fails, and the thread can retry.

+#### Basic Atomic Classes --> `AtomicInteger`, `AtomicLong`, `AtomicBoolean`
+- These classes provide atomic operations for primitive types.

+- `AtomicInteger`, `AtomicLong`, `AtomicBoolean` --> Provides atomic operations on `int`, `long`, `boolean` values respectively

+- *Methods*
+  - `get()` --> Atomically returns the current value.
+  - `set(newValue)` --> Atomically sets the value to newValue.
+  - `compareAndSet(expectedValue, updateValue)` --> Atomically sets the value to `updateValue` if the current value is `expectedValue`.
+Returns `true` if successful, `false` otherwise.
+This is the core CAS operation.
+  - `incrementAndGet()` --> Atomically increments the current value by one and returns the updated value.
+  - `getAndIncrement()` --> Atomically increments the current value by one and returns the old value.

+  - also has methods for decrementing, adding and setting values.

+#### `AtomicReference` --> Atomic Operations on Object References
+- allows us to atomically set, update, retrieve an object reference
+- can be used to change a shared object pointer in a thread-safe manner.
+- *Methods* --> similar to `AtomicInteger`, it provides `get()`, `set()`, and `compareAndSet(expectedRef, newRef)`.

+#### Addressing the ABA Problem: `AtomicStampedReference` and `AtomicMarkableReference`
+- It occurs when a memory location is read as value A, then changed to B, and then changed back to A. A subsequent CAS operation might incorrectly succeed because it only checks if the current value is A, without knowing that the value has undergone intermediate changes.

+- *Scenario,*
+  - Thread 1 reads value `A`.
+  - Thread 2 changes value from `A` to `B`, then back to `A`.
+  - Thread 1 attempts a CAS operation from `A` to `C`.
+The CAS succeeds because the value is currently `A`, even though it was modified by Thread 2.
+This can be problematic if the intermediate change to `B` invalidated some invariant that Thread 1 was relying on.

+- **`AtomicStampedReference`**
+  - To atomically update an object reference and detect if the reference has changed any number of times between reads.
+  - solves the ABA problem by associating a stamp (an integer version number) with the reference.
+  - it requires both the expected reference and the expected stamp to match.
+If either doesn't match, the operation fails.

+  - *Methods*
+    - `V getReference()` --> Returns the current value of the reference.
+    - `int getStamp()` --> Returns the current value of the stamp.
+    - `boolean compareAndSet(V expectedReference, V newReference, int expectedStamp, int newStamp)` --> Atomically sets the value of the reference to `newReference` and the stamp to `newStamp` if the current reference is `expectedReference` and the current stamp is `expectedStamp`.

+- **`AtomicMarkableReference`**
+  - It associates a single **boolean mark** with the reference. (a bit simpler than stamp) (detects if the reference has changed(marked) atleast once)
+  - It's useful when you only need to know if the reference has been changed at all, rather than tracking a version number.

+  - *Methods*
+    - `V getReference()` --> Returns the current value of the reference.
+    - `boolean isMarked()` --> Returns the current value of the mark.
+    - `boolean compareAndSet(V expectedReference, V newReference, boolean expectedMark, boolean newMark)` --> Atomically sets the value of the reference to `newReference` and the mark to `newMark` if the current reference is `expectedReference` and the current mark is `expectedMark`.

+#### High-Performance Adders/Accumulators --> `LongAdder`, `LongAccumulator`, `DoubleAdder`, `DoubleAccumulator`
+- Instead of a single shared variable, these classes maintain a dynamically sized array of internal variables (often called "cells").
+- When multiple threads attempt to update the value concurrently, they are directed to update different cells in the array.
+This effectively "stripes" the updates across multiple memory locations, reducing contention on any single cache line.
+- When the actual sum or value is needed (`sum()`, `get()`), all the individual cell values are summed up.

+---

+### Daemon Threads

+---

+### Fork/Join Pool